 The spring and fall bottom temperature maps together with the number and weight of shrimp caught per set for NAFO Div.
-3LNO are shown in Fig. 7 to 10.
+3LNO are shown in Fig. 8 to 11.
 In general, spring bottom temperatures in the northern areas ranged from $<0^{\circ}$ C in the inshore regions of the Avalon Channel to $>3^{\circ}$ C at the shelf edge.
-Over the central and southern areas bottom temperatures ranged from 1°C to $>3.5^{\circ}$ C on the Southeast Shoal and $>3^{\circ}$ C along the edge of the Grand Bank.
-During the cold years from 1990-1995 virtually the entire Div.
-3L area (except the deeper slope regions) and a significant portion of 3NO was covered by $<0^{\circ}$ C water (Colbourne, 2000).
+Over the central and southern areas bottom temperatures ranged from 1° C to $>3.5^{\circ}$ C on the Southeast Shoal and $>3^{\circ}$ C along the edge of the Grand Bank.
+During the cold years from 1990-1995 virtually the entire 3L area (except the deeper slope regions) and a significant portion of 3NO was covered by $<0^{\circ}$ C water (Colbourne 2000).
 Beginning around 1996 the area of $<0^{\circ}$ C water began to retract and by 1999 it was restricted to a small area in the Avalon Channel.
 During 2001 and 2003 the area of $<0^{\circ}$ C water began to increase again covering most of the plateau of the Grand Bank in Div.
-3L.
-During the fall, temperatures in 3L were very similar to spring values with $<0^{\circ}$ C water covering most of the area during cold years.
+3L, however, during the spring of 2004 bottom temperatures warmed considerably over the previous year.
+On average temperatures in 3L during the fall are very similar to spring values with $<0^{\circ}$ C water covering most of the area during cold years.
 During the warm years of 1998 and 1999 again most of the coldest water was restricted to the deeper portions of the Avalon Channel.
-In the shallower regions of Div.
-3NO however, fall bottom temperatures are generally warmer than spring values (by 2°-3°C) as a result of summer surface heating (Colbourne, 2000; Colbourne and Murphy, 2000).
+In the shallower regions of 3NO however, fall bottom temperatures are generally warmer than spring values (by 2° - 3° C) as a result of summer surface heating (Colbourne, 2000; Colbourne and Murphy, 2000).

-The numbers and weight of northern shrimp caught per set during each survey are displayed with the temperature contours in Figs. 7 and 8 for the spring surveys and in Fig. 9 and 10 for the fall surveys as expanding symbols.
+The numbers and weight of northern shrimp caught per set during each survey are displayed with the temperature contours in Fig. 8 and 9 for the spring surveys and in Fig. 10 and 11 for the fall surveys as expanding symbols.
 The size of the circle is proportional to the magnitude of the catch or weight in each set.
-The majority of fishing sets in the shallow regions (water depths <100-m) of southern 3L and most of 3NO show either zero catches or very low numbers.
+The majority of fishing sets in the shallow regions (water depths <100 m) of southern 3L and most of 3NO show either zero catches or very low numbers.
 During the spring surveys most of the large catches were found in the warmer water along the slopes of Div.
 3LN with very low catches in Div.
-3O (Fig. 7).
+3O (Fig. 8).
 During the fall surveys, again large catches occurred along the outer areas and slopes of the Grand Bank, however as described above, larger catches were more widely distributed in Div.
-3L, including the inshore areas of the bays along the east coast of Newfoundland (Fig. 9).
+3L, including the inshore areas of the bays along the east coast of Newfoundland (Fig. 10).
 It appears that during the fall, shrimp were caught in all available temperatures in Div.
-3L, although in much lower numbers in the cold-intermediate-layer (CIL <0°C) water of Div.
+3L, although in much lower numbers in the cold-intermediate-layer (CIL $<0^{\circ}$ C) water of Div.
 3L.
-Shrimp catches were mostly zero in all surveys both spring and fall in the swallow waters (<100 m) of the southeast Grand Bank where temperatures generally range from 2° -7°C. There were also many zero catches observed in the deepest sets (>1 000 m) along the edges of the Grand Bank during the fall surveys in temperatures usually >3.5°C. In general, as catch rates and the total biomass of shrimp increased during the most recent years of the surveys there were more non-zero catches occurring in all areas of the region, particularly in Div.
-3L.
+Shrimp catches were mostly zero in all surveys both spring and fall in the swallow waters (<100 m) of the southeast Grand B ank where temperatures generally range from 2° - 7° C. There were also many zero catches observed in the deepest sets (>1000 m) along the edges of the Grand B ank during the fall surveys in water with temperatures $>3.5^{\circ}$ C. In general, as catch rates and the total biomass of shrimp increased during the most recent years of the surveys there were more non-zero catches occurring in most areas, particularly in Div.
+3L during the fall.